PixWizard: Versatile Image-to-Image Visual Assistant with Open-Language Instructions: Experiments

 \subsection{First Section Results}

 \textbf{Settings. } For image restoration, we follow previous works~\citep{conde2024high,potlapalli2024promptir} and prepare datasets for various restoration tasks during training.
 For evaluation, we first select two representative benchmarks: Rain100L~\citeyearpar{yang2017deep} for deraining and SIDD~\citeyearpar{abdelhamed2018high} for denoising.
-Additionally, to further assess performance on other restoration tasks and evaluate zero-shot capabilities, more details and results are provided in the Sec.~\ref{app:sec_exp_ir}.
+Additionally, we further assess performance on other restoration tasks and evaluate zero-shot capabilities in the Sec.~\ref{app:sec_exp_ir}.

 For image grounding, we evaluate referring segmentation tasks on the gRefCOCO~\citeyearpar{liu2023gres}, RefCOCO, and RefCOCO+ validation and test sets.
 To assess the performance gap with specialized models, we report results from several expert methods and primarily compare our approach with two unified models: Unified-IO and InstructDiffusion.
 Following standard practices~\citep{liu2023gres}, we use cumulative IoU (cIoU) as the performance metric.